 NCACPA is here to help.

-In the throes of the 2017 hurricane season, it’s important to be prepared and aware of the resources available to help victims.
+In this 2018 hurricane season, it’s important to be prepared and aware of the resources available to help victims.

 We will continue to update this page as additional resources and assistance become available.

-- IRS information on tax relief for Hurricane Irma victims
+- IRS information on tax relief for Hurricane Florence victims

 - Casualty Loss and Disaster Relief webpage